 Dr. Wurtele, Professor, received her B.S. in Biology from the University of California-Santa Cruz, and her Ph.D. in Biology from the UCLA.
 After serving as a postdoctoral fellow at UC-Davis and Senior Research Scientist at NPI, Inc., Dr. Wurtele joined the faculty at Iowa State University in 1988.
 In 1999, she organized the first Plant Science Institute symposia series at ISU.
 She was awarded the Pioneer Dupont Award for Iowa Woman of Research Innovation and Leadership in 2012.
 She directs the Plant/Eukaryotic and Microbial Systems Resource (PMR) .

 Dr. Wurtele’s research, juxtaposed at the interface between biology and computational sciences, centers on the interplay between the metabolic and regulatory signals: the metabolic network of plants.
 The Wurtele group is using an integrated experimental/biocomputational approach to understand the factors that regulate plant development and composition.
 This research is revealing a complex network that incorporates genes of previously unknown function that mediates the accumulation of proteins, starches and oils in plant leaves and seeds.
 Further, it has enhanced our understanding of the mechanisms of synthesis of unusual medicinal compounds.
+Orphan genes, new genes that are unique to a single species, are being identified as participants in these networks.
 A practical consequence is that it provides new approaches to engineer plants, a biorenewable energy source, and microorganisms to accumulate large quantities of industrially-useful chemicals, and improve our food supply.

 Dr. Wurtele and colleagues have developed the award-winning videogame, Meta!Blast.
 Meta!Blast takes the player into an metabolic adventure within a 3D photosynthetic cell.